How Can We Help?

-- Cost metric: This value indicates which metric you would like to use in order to estimate and measure the cost and effort of making a task.
+- Cost metric: This value indicates which metric you would like to use in order to estimate and measure the cost and effort of completing a work item.
 The currently supported values are hours, days and, for those who use relative estimations, points.
-Note: The hours and days will be soon replaced by a more advanced time-based metric that will automatically display minutes, hours or even days depending on your hours per day relation.
+The days metric requires you to enter a number of hours per day too.

 - Logo (Personal Plus & Studio): Premium users can upload a picture that will work as an icon for the project on lists.

 - General info: This is an advanced description field with markdown support that will be displayed on the project summary page.
 It’s useful to put general links, guidelines or other useful information related to the project.

 A HacknPlan project is nothing but a big collection of work items (tasks & user stories).
 The task is the main entity in the system, the minimum work unit, and everything revolves around it, while the user story is a work item resembling a feature that can contain tasks inside.
 Boards, milestones, design elements, and categories are just ways to group work items by certain criteria, which in this case would be time, concept and discipline, respectively.
 In order to be able to manage work items and all these groups and relations, HacknPlan provides several tools or sections, available throw a collapsible left menu:

 - The dashboards: This group of sections gives you a quick overview of the project, milestone or board in different contexts.
 It displays metrics, lists of ongoing items, upcoming events and recent activity.
 The My Dashboard section is ideal to get a grasp of what you, the logged user, are working on.